 Any way you choose to go you can keep your own phone number.
 You may need to adjust some settings in your device, however.
 We make it easy with our guide to Ting APN settings.

 If you've determined that an unlimited plan is more your speed, we've got plenty of affordable options for that as well.
-Check out some of the other Sprint MVNOs and T-Mobile MVNOs to find the best features and rates to fit your needs.

 Finally, if you'd like to read real feedback from people who use this carrier, head over to our Ting customer reviews.

 Upgrading your phone?
 Remember you can save 50% by purchasing a used or refurbished device.